ChangWeiTan/TSI/README.md

 If you want to use the code or found any bug in the code, please drop me an email at chang.tan@monash.edu.
 Thanks!

-# Running the experiments
+# Executing the code
-Before starting the experiment, ensure that these files and folders exist in your project directory which can be obtained from https://cloudstor.aarnet.edu.au/plus/index.php/s/pRLVtQyNhxDdCoM and https://drive.google.com/open?id=0B8Cg6Izm3IJybWxnWDJPeWZQWVk
+Before using the code, ensure that these files and folders exist in your project directory which can be obtained from https://cloudstor.aarnet.edu.au/plus/index.php/s/pRLVtQyNhxDdCoM and https://drive.google.com/open?id=0B8Cg6Izm3IJybWxnWDJPeWZQWVk
   1. Output folder: outputs/L experiment exists in your project directory
   2. SITS folder: dataset/SITS_2006_NDVI_C/SITS1M_fold*fold number* (e.g.dataset/SITS_2006_NDVI_C/SITS1M_fold1)
   3. UCR folder: dataset/UCR_Time_Series_Archive/*UCR datasets name*